Einstein's Theory of Relativity

 moving frame.

-velocity appears as a physical concept for a physicist.
-However, we
+add that a velocity appears as a physical concept for a physicist.

-have seen above that a comparison of velocities in two different frames
+However, we have seen above that a comparison of velocities in two

-more that a constant ratio between two fundamental physical quantities.
+constant ratio between two fundamental physical quantities.
+On can

-On can say that the constant velocity in different frames means the
+say that the constant velocity in different frames means the same

 out of eight.
 Velocities are just ratios of physical quantities.

-In order to find the dynamical relationship between the coordinates x'
+order to find the dynamical relationship between the coordinates

-and x, let us now combine the quantities x, V and t calculated above.
+x' and x, let us now combine the quantities x, V and t

-In classical mechanics inside the moving frame we have:
+calculated above.
+In classical mechanics inside the moving frame

 where xo'

-coordinate x at t = 0 and V' is the velocity between frames.
-In
+is the coordinate x at t = 0 and V' is the velocity between

-order to be more specific, in complete notation, equation 3.48 should
+frames.
+In order to be more specific, in complete notation,

 3.49 |